QBR Presentation Template: How to Run Quarterly Business Reviews That Drive Action [2026]

 About the Author

-Mary Beth Hazeldine spent 24 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank.
-She’s delivered hundreds of QBRs and helped clients raise over £250 million through high-stakes presentations.
+Mary Beth Hazeldine spent 25 years in corporate banking at JPMorgan Chase, PwC, Royal Bank of Scotland, and Commerzbank.
+She’s delivered hundreds of QBRs and now teaches executives to run quarterly reviews that drive decisions and secure resources.
 She now runs Winning Presentations, training executives to communicate with impact — and helping them use AI tools like Copilot to create better presentations in less time.